Lazy Sneakers New Zealand

 “I’m delighted to award Maia Mariner with the Commonwealth Points of Light award.
 She’s a truly inspiring young woman and her work through Lazy Sneakers is making a real difference to children who may not have had the opportunity to participate in sport or play had they not had Maia’s help.
 Ngā mihi nui, Maia – congratulations for all you’ve done in your community.”

-Picture credit: Qiane Matata-Sipu
+Picture credit above: Qiane Matata-Sipu